301 Redirect SEO Guide (2026): Fix Rankings & Prevent Traffic Loss

 A poorly implemented redirect strategy is one of the biggest reasons websites lose traffic, rankings, and revenue during migrations.
-This guide explains exactly how to plan, implement, test, and monitor 301 redirects the right way — without triggering SEO disasters.
+To avoid this, you must understand both technical SEO fundamentals and how to properly follow a website migration SEO checklist.

 What Is a 301 Redirect?